About Our kindergartens - A Brief Introduction

 OUR EDUCATIONAL ETHOS

 We know how many parents recognise the value alternative learning approaches can bring, as do we.
-Our preschool applies Forest School principles and practices and Reggio, Rudolf Steiner and Maria Montessori's approaches to learning and development.
+Our preschool applies Forest School principles and practices as well as Reggio, Rudolf Steiner and Maria Montessori's approaches to learning and development.
 You can find out more about our vision and ethos here.

 Forest Schools

-The philosophy of Forest Schools is to encourage and inspire individuals of any age through positive outdoor experiences.
+Though we try to avoid being labelled a Forest School we looks to the philosophy of Forest Schools to guide us in our approach.
+This is to encourage and inspire individuals of any age through positive outdoor experiences.
 Forest School activities offer children the opportunity to learn about the natural environment, how to handle risks and most importantly, to use their own initiative to solve problems and work with others.

 Steiner Waldorf